7 Weird Facts About Valentine's Day

-Valentine’s week is here, and the exchange of romantic roses, chocolates and gifts are all around the world.
-The restaurants and bars are filled with love birds.
-The gifting portals traffic is at the peak as lovers are looking for a perfect Valentine Day gift.
-But, do you know some surprising facts about Valentine's Day?
+Valentine’s week is here, and the exchange of romantic roses, chocolates, and gifts is all around the world.
+The restaurants and bars are filled with lovebirds.
+The gifting portal traffic is at its peak as lovers are looking for a perfect Valentine Day gift.
+But do you know some surprising facts about Valentine's Day?

 1. Founded on an Act of Rebellion